publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2313a.md

             (C) the length of time taken for each type of audit;

-            (D) the total dollar value of questioned costs (including a separate category for the dollar value of unsupported costs); and
+            (D) the total costs of sustained or recovered costs both as a total number and as a percentage of questioned costs; and

             (E) an assessment of the number and types of audits pending for a period longer than allowed pursuant to guidance of the Defense Contract Audit Agency;

-        (3) a summary of any recommendations of actions or resources needed to improve the audit process; and
+        (3) a summary of any recommendations of actions or resources needed to improve the audit process;

+        (4) a description of outreach actions toward industry to promote more effective use of audit resources; and

-        (4) any other matters the Director considers appropriate.
+        (5) any other matters the Director considers appropriate.

     (b)  __Submission of Annual Report__  __.—__